-A commissioner can also clawback transactions during extraordinary administration proceedings, as follows:
+A commissioner can also claw back transactions during extraordinary administration proceedings, as follows:

 - Marzano proceedings.
-The commissioner's clawback powers are the same as those of a bankruptcy trustee during insolvency proceedings. - Prodibis proceedings.
-The commissioner can only clawback transactions as part of a Ministry-approved liquidation programme, and not if there is a restructuring plan in place.
+The commissioner's claw-back powers are the same as those of a bankruptcy trustee during insolvency proceedings. - Prodibis proceedings.
+The commissioner can only claw back transactions as part of a Ministry-approved liquidation programme, and not if there is a restructuring plan in place.

-The clawback periods for Marzano and Prodibis proceedings are the same as for insolvency proceedings (see above, Bankruptcy: Clawback).
-An extended clawback period applies in relation to intercompany transactions, in the event that the extraordinary administration involves a whole corporate group.
+The claw-back period for Marzano and Prodibis proceedings lasts from six to 12 months, as during insolvency proceedings (see above, Insolvency proceedings).
+An extended claw-back period applies to inter-company transactions, if the extraordinary administration involves a whole corporate group.